mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 ### Skills you should have

-- 3+ years of relevant web front-end development experience at a tech-forward, product-driven company.
+- 3+ years of relevant web front-end development experience at product-driven companies.
-- Advanced knowledge of modern React, HTML, and CSS.
-- Design taste and experience for building great and seamless user experiences.
+- Great understanding and taste for product design, including visual design fundamentals and user experience principles.
-- A good understanding of the formal elements of design, not just limited to the web and including typography, layout, balance, and proportion.

 ## Benefits and compensation